Shopping in Double Bay

 On Transvaal Avenue, Palmer & Penn specialises in homewares and furniture from luxury design houses, along with rare, antique and vintage luggage and travel trunks.
 A few doors down, browse a beautiful collection of antique furniture at Maison Et Jardin.
 Mud Australia on Kiaora Lane sells contemporary handmade porcelain and ceramics in pretty pastel colours.

 All that shopping works up an appetite, so stop for lunch and coffee to re-fuel.
 Indigo is an elegant café that serves beautiful breakfast and lunch fare in an al fresco setting.
 Little Jean offers a gourmet menu that heroes sustainably sourced produce, while Twenty-One Espresso is a local favourite and one of the first coffee shops to introduce an espresso machine to Australia in 1957.

 There’s also plenty of choice if you want to celebrate a successful day shopping with a glass of bubbles.
 Head for the glamorous rooftop bar at the InterContinental or visit a charmingly-restored pub like The Royal Oak Hotel or The Golden Sheaf.
 For impressive wine lists, head to acclaimed restaurants Bibo Wine Bar or Sake Restaurant & Bar.

-Getting to Double Bay is a delight, with a ferry from Circular Quay across one of the world’s most beautiful harbours taking less than 20 minutes.
-Alternatively, you can take a train from Central, Town Hall or Martin Place to Edgecliff for a short walk or bus trip down the hill to Double Bay.
+Getting to Double Bay is an unforgettable experience in itself, with a ferry ride from Circular Quay across one of the world’s most beautiful harbours taking less than 20 minutes.
+Alternatively, you can take a train from Central, Town Hall or Martin Place stations to Edgecliff for a short walk or bus trip down the hill to Double Bay.